moehriegitt/hob3l/README.md

     openscad thing.scad -o thing.csg
 ```

-You can now use Hob3l to slice this directly instead of applying
+You can now use Hob3l to process it:
-3D CSG:

 ```
     hob3l thing.csg -o thing.stl
 ```

-This can then be used in your favorite tool for computing print paths.
+The result can then be used in your favorite tool for computing print
+paths.

 ```
     slic3r thing.stl